joshforester/StageKitPied-DMXified/README.md

 black light mode, or whatever you choose via QLC+).
 The included scripts can handle:
 * hold-release buttons
 * toggle button press (a button that acts as a switch)
-* toggle button for running arbitrary commands (for example, starting and stopping StageKitPied)
+* toggle button for running arbitrary commands (for example, starting and stopping StageKitPied-DMXified)

 No PDP StageKit/Serial Adapter?
 Well that's not a problem if you're using RB3Enhanced (https://github.com/RBEnhanced/RB3Enhanced).
 To be able to use the RB3Enhanced data, please read the RB3Enhanced